 Who Should Stay Away from Provera?

-Women should avoid taking provera in the following conditions:
+Women should avoid taking Provera in the following conditions:

-- If you have a liver disease.
+- If you have a liver condition.

 - If there is some kind of undiagnosed vaginal bleeding.